Lebanon

 ☀️ Climate

 Averag yearly temperature is 🌤️ 16 °C and warm.
-Current 3 months (April, May and June) average is ☀️ 18 °C and hot.
-Current season (spring) is 🌤️ 14 °C and warm.
+Current 3 months (November, December and January) average is ❄️ 10 °C and cold.
+Current season (fall) is ☀️ 18 °C and hot.

 About seasons: Remember that seasons in Southern Hemisphere are opposite of the Northern one.
 This means that in Argentina and Australia, winter begins in June.
 Currently season averages are rendered according Northern Hemisphere.